pnnl/Temwizard/README.md

 <p align="center">
 <img src="https://raw.githubusercontent.com/pnnl/Temwizard/master/flask/app/static/docs/images/screenshot_3.png" width="300">
 </p>
-4. Select the zones the 2nd sublattice is between
+4. Select the zones in the first sublattice the 2nd sublattice is between.
+Use "Select Zones to View" to see the order identifying the zones in the first sublattice.
+Click "Proceed to Step 3" if you are happy with the second sublattice.
 <p align="center">
 <img src="https://raw.githubusercontent.com/pnnl/Temwizard/master/flask/app/static/docs/images/screenshot_4.png" width="700">
 </p>
-5. If there is no third sublattice, click "View full results"
+5. If there is no third sublattice, click "View full results".
+Otherwise repeat step 4.
 <p align="center">
 <img src="https://raw.githubusercontent.com/pnnl/Temwizard/master/flask/app/static/docs/images/screenshot_5.png" width="700">
 </p>
-6. In full results, select features for the y axis of the graph and select zones for the x axis of the graph
+6. In full results, select features for the y axis of the graph and select zones for the x axis of the graph.
+The zones will also change which sublattice is outlines in the graph.
 <p align="center">
 <img src="https://raw.githubusercontent.com/pnnl/Temwizard/master/flask/app/static/docs/images/screenshot_7.png" width="700">
 </p>